schlaBAM/TankBot/README.md

 Reddit bot that scrapes the current bottom 10 teams in the standings every 10 minutes, and outputs as a reddit-formatted table in the sidebar.

 For TankBot to run, the process needs to stay open while it sleeps.
 It can also be run once a day, or whichever way is most convenient for the user.

+Currently broken, will look to fix for the second-half of the 2017-2018 season.